VisualComposer/builder/README.md

 ## Javascript Code Style
-* Use StandardJS to validate code-style. `npm run standard`
+* Use StandardJS to validate code-style. `yarn standard`

 ## Supported Language
-Use ES6 version for Javascript code.
+Use ES6 version for Javascript code. https://standardjs.com

 ## Variables and Classes
 For all var, let, const and method names you should use camelCase.